ryanlecompte/redis_failover/README.md

 When a failover happens, the primary Node Manager will now consult a "failover strategy" to determine which candidate node should be used.
 Currently only a single strategy is provided by redis_failover: latency.
 This strategy simply selects a node that is both marked as available by all Node Managers and has the lowest average latency for its last health check.

+Note that you should set the "required_node_managers" configuration option appropriately.
+This value (defaults to 1) is used to determine if enough Node
+Managers have reported their view of a node's state.
+For example, if you have deployed 5 Node Managers, then you should set this value to 5 if you only want to accept a node's availability when all 5 Node Managers are part of the snapshot.
+To give yourself flexibility, you may want to set this value to 3 instead.
+This would give you flexibility to take down 2 Node Managers, while still allowing the cluster to be managed appropriately.

 ## Documentation